01 of 07

 Bead and Loop Bracelet Clasp

 Enjoy your new bracelet.
-If you are interested in making a bracelet like the one in the picture, follow the instructions to make a tubular herringbone stitch bracelet.
+If you are interested in making a bracelet like the one in the pictures follow the instructions to create a tubular herringbone stitch bracelet.
 This bracelet was designed to accentuate the colors of the bead in the clasp.

 Here is another example of adding a button and loop clasp to a peyote bracelet.